 What is the meaning of the shamrock?

-As Irish people began to emigrate in great numbers they brought their culture and traditions including St Patrick's Day to every corner of the globe.
+As Irish people began to emigrate in great numbers they brought their culture and traditions including Saint Patrick's Day to every corner of the globe.

-The first ever parade was actually held not in Ireland but in New York City thanks to a band of Irish soldiers who were serving in the British army in the city.
+Surprisingly, the first-ever parade was actually held in New York City thanks to a band of Irish soldiers who were serving in the British army in the city.

 The world goes green

 Traditionally, parades take place across both the country and the world with the biggest parade taking place in New York City - a parade that often features around 150,000 participants and attracts more than two million spectators.

 Outside of Ireland, the day is also a public holiday on the Caribbean island of Montserrat known as the Emerald Isle of the Caribbean which usually hosts a week-long celebration.